tlin41390/MusicClassification/README.md

-We then create a `GridFS` instance to load the image files using the relative path from the working directory as the `filename` identifier for the function `GridFS.get_last_version` and convert each each from RGBA to grayscale:
+We then create a `GridFS` instance to load the image files using the relative path from the working directory as the `filename` identifier for the function `GridFS.get_last_version` and convert each each image from RGBA to grayscale:
 ```
 fs = gridfs.GridFS(db)